eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 ```

 This basic scenario performs a simple latency test with all the default values.
-You may customize your tests sceratio by changing the following options.
+You may customize your test scenario by changing the following options.

 In **Ping mode** you can specify:

 - The _**Rate**_ and frequency at which data is written.
 This is specified through the [R[Hz]] option.
 The default rate is &quot;as fast as possible&quot;.
-In **ping** mode, it always send a new ping as soon as it gets a pong;
+In **ping** mode, it always sends a new ping as soon as it gets a pong;
 - The _**Size**_ of the data that will be exchanged.
 This is specified through the [Size S] option.
 Using the default built-in topic, 12 bytes (an integer key, an integer sequence number, and an empty sequence of bytes). are sent every time.
 The size is &quot;as small as possible&quot; by default, depending on the size of the topic it defaults to;

 - The _Listening_ mode, which can either be `waitset` based or `Listener` Callbacks modes.
 In the waitset mode the _ddsperf_ application creates a dedicated thread to wait for the data to return back from the receiving instance of _ddsperf_ tool (i.e the instance started with the Pong mode).
 In the Listener Callback mode, the thread is created by the cyclone dds middleware.
 The Listener mode is the default.